joinmarket-webui/jam/docker/regtest/readme.md

 It starts multiple JoinMarket containers, hence not only API calls but also actual CoinJoin transactions can be tested.
 Communication between these containers is done via Tor (if internet connection is available) and IRC (locally running container).

-Both containers will have a wallet named `Satoshi.jmdat` with password `test`.
+All containers will have a wallet named `Satoshi.jmdat` with password `test`.
 The second container has basic auth enabled (username `joinmarket` and password `joinmarket`).

 ## Common flow